manyi8634/manyi-design/docs/react/faq.en-US.md

 ## CSS-in-JS css priority conflict with tailwindcss?

 Same as above.
-You can adjust antd css priority to override.
+You can adjust manyid css priority to override.
 Related issue: [#38794](https://github.com/ant-design/ant-design/issues/38794)

 ## How to let CSS-in-JS work with shadow DOM?